 What is diatomaceous earth?

-Diatomaceous earth is famous for most chicken owners.
-It is a white poriferous powder composed of the fossilized remnants of the tiny aquatic organisms, known as diatoms.
-Silica is the term called for the skeletons of diatomaceous earth made up of a natural substance.
-It is the significant component of DE that makes each variety different from the other.
+Diatomaceous earth is well-known among most chicken owners.
+It is a white porous powder composed of the fossilized remnants of tiny aquatic organisms, known as diatoms.
+The skeletons of diatoms are made up of a natural substance called silica, which is the significant component of diatomic.

-There are various types of diatomaceous earth, but food-grade DE and pool-grade DE are commonly used.
-You should provide to your chickens should be the Food Grade diatomaceous earth because it is absolutely safe for your poultry.
+There are various types of diatomaceous earth, food-grade DE and pool-grade DE are commonly used.

-It comprises practically pure amorphous silicon that makes it safe for humans and animals.
+You should provide your chickens with food grade diatomaceous earth, it is composed of practically pure amorphous silica, making it safe for humans and animals.
 On the other hand, pool-grade DE is composed chiefly of crystalline silica that can lead to silicosis.

-Suppose you are curious what diatomaceous earth looks like under a microscope.
-In that case, you will find out that its physical characteristic is random jagged edges of silica that make it more abrasive and damage insects and pests.
+If you are curious about what diatomaceous earth looks like under a microscope, you will find that its physical characteristics include random jagged edges of silica, which make it abrasive and enable it to damage insects and pests.

 Watch the video to see what diatomaceous earth looks like under a microscope visually